Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 ---v

-## Shelling Point
+## Schelling Point

 #### _Detective game_

-Truthful answers are one of the easiest strategies coordinate on, so they are the Shelling Points.
+Truthful answers are one of the easiest strategies coordinate on, so they are the Schelling Points.

 Notes:

-That's why we can say that Truthful answers are one of the easiest strategies coordinate on, so they are the Shelling Points.
-The truth itself is a shelling point.
+That's why we can say that Truthful answers are one of the easiest strategies coordinate on, so they are the Schelling Points.
+The truth itself is a Schelling point.

 And this concept is vital to something in blockchain called...

 ---v

-## Shelling Point
+## Schelling Point

 #### _Oracles_